 Secure SIP Digest-based Authentication

-- Calling Number (CLI);
+- Calling Number / ANI (CLI)

-- Destination Number (CLD);
+- Called Number / Destination Number (CLD)

 - Protocol (SIP, H.323, IAX2, Calling Card PIN)

-For example the first rule will match any call originated from the IP address of 22.214.171.124 and having CLI 567890 and any CLD, while the second rule will match calls with CLD of 123456789 and any CLI coming from any IP.
+For example: The first rule will match any call originated from IP address 126.96.36.199, CLI 567890 and any CLD.
+The second rule will match calls with CLD 123456789 and any CLI coming from any IP.

 |#||Remote IP Address||Incoming CLI/ANI||Incoming CLD/DNIS|

-When performing the match against several concurrent Rules the Softswitch also calculates so-called weights for each matching Rule in order to determine the best match.
+When performing the match against several concurrent Rules, the softswitch also calculates so-called weights for each matching Rule in order to determine the best match.
 The formula is as follows:

-For the example if the call from IP address of 188.8.131.52, CLI of 567890 and CLD of 123456789 comes the weights would be calculated as follows:
+For example, if a call from IP address 188.8.131.52, CLI 567890 and CLD 123456789 arrives, the weights would be calculated as follows: